jmcnamara/rust_xlsxwriter/README.md

   features as `default` but is 1.5x faster for large files.

-- `polars`: Add support for mapping between `PolarsError` and `rust_xlsxwriter::XlsxErrors` to make code that handles both types of error easier to write.
+- `polars`: Add support for mapping between `PolarsError` and `rust_xlsxwriter::XlsxError` to make code that handles both types of error easier to write.

 - `test-resave`: Developer only testing feature.